-To Add a Line Feed/Carriage Return Suffix to All Symbologies
+Add a Carriage Return Suffix to All Symbologies

-Scan the following bar code if you wish to add a line feed and carriage return suffix to all symbologies at once.
-This action first clears all current suffixes, then programs a line feed and carriage return suffix for all symbologies.
+Scan the following bar code if you wish to add a carriage return suffix to all symbologies at once.
+This action first clears all current suffixes, then programs a carriage return suffix for all symbologies.

-Add LF/CR Suffix to All Symbologies
+Add CR Suffix All Symbologies